 Local Plan

-• Trafford Local Plan: Core Strategy sets out an overarching strategy and development principles for Trafford to guide development until at least 2026.
+• Trafford Local Plan: Core Strategy sets development principles for Trafford.
 It was adopted on 26 January 2012.
+Some policies have been replaced / part replaced by PfE.

-• Revised Unitary Development Plan has mostly been superseded by the Core Strategy and the rest of the UDP policies will be replaced by the Trafford Local Plan.
+• Revised Unitary Development Plan has been replaced/part replaced by the Core Strategy (as set out in Appendix 5 of the Core Strategy).
 It was adopted in June 2006.

 • Civic Quarter Area Action Plan (CQAAP) is a development plan document for the Civic Quarter.
 The CQAAP aims to deliver a substantially regenerated neighbourhood in this part of north Trafford.
 It was adopted on 25 January 2023.

 • The new Trafford Local Plan: Preparation of a new Local Plan is underway.
-Trafford Council recently published a public consultation on the Regulation 18 Draft Local Plan which is now closed.
+Trafford Council published a public consultation on the Regulation 18 Draft Local Plan in 2021.
 Details can be found on the New Local Plan page.